RodrigoPAml/MancoLanguage/README.md

 The files examples are on the **Manco/Files**

-Or you can run the release (Release Folder) that contains an Examples Folder to run.
+Or you can run the executable in the Release folder that contains an Examples Folder to run.

 ## Features
 - Primitive types like integer, decimal, bool and string